 NOTE: Teachers, school professionals, and administrative school personnel do not have to register nor be employed during the summer months as long as they meet the above requirements during the school year and continue employment for the next school year.

 - Student enrolled at least half-time in any recognized secondary, vocational, or technical school, training program, or institution of higher education.
-Students attending an institution of higher education must meet the eligible student criteria.
+Students attending an institution of higher education must meet the eligible student criteria (see 1135.025.10 Eligibility Determination).
 FAMIS makes the student determination based on information provided on the Education/Student Information screen and enters code 14 in the code field and EXE in the Status field on the Employment Assessment (FMMS) screen.
 If the EU member is a half-time student, use code 29.

 - Mentally or physically unable to work, but who is not disabled per Food Stamp definitions.
 These are EU members who are mentally or physically incapable of engaging in gainful employment.
 In determining physical or mental incapacity preventing employment, use personal judgment as the primary basis for decision.
 If the EU member is obviously unable to work, no documentary proof is necessary.
 Type or prompt for code 15 in the Code field and EXE in the Status field on the Employment Assessment (FMMS) screen.